 - Without a mechanics lien, you have no security when you file suit on your breach of contract claim.
 With a lien, your claim has the property has security.

+There are a few proactive steps you can take to help speed up payment after filing a mechanics lien.
 But what happens if your mechanics lien does not produce immediate payment?